Big Easy Tour

-The Big Easy Tour is a golf tour based in Southern Africa, founded in 2011.
+The Big Easy Tour, currently titled as the Betway Big Easy Tour, is a developmental golf tour based in South Africa, founded in 2011.
 It is a developmental tour for the Sunshine Tour.
-The top five players earn Sunshine Tour cards, with those 6th–30th earning entry into the final stage of Sunshine Tour qualifying school.
+The top 12 players earn Sunshine Tour cards, with those 11th–30th earning entry into the final stage of Sunshine Tour qualifying school.
 The tour is named after the nickname of South African golfer Ernie Els.

 In 2017, three tournaments were co-sanctioned with the MENA Golf Tour.

-From the start of 2018, tournaments attract Official World Golf Ranking points.
-Winners receive a minimum of 3 points for 54-hole tournaments and 5 points for 72-hole tournaments.
+From the start of 2018, tournaments attracted Official World Golf Ranking points.
+Winners initially received a minimum of 3 points for 54-hole tournaments and 5 points for 72-hole tournaments.

 Order of Merit winners

+Sunshine Development Tour

+In March 2025, the Sunshine Tour announced the formation of the Sunshine Development Tour, a formation of tournaments to be played in Kenya and East Africa.
+Tournaments also gained Official World Golf Ranking points.